harshilpanchal11/stock-pattern-recognition/README.md

 ---

 *Group 3 — Images in Finance — Spring 2026*
-*⚠️ For educational purposes only.
+*⚠️educational purposes only.
 Not financial advice.*